College of Education - Rowan Teacher Certification

 We do not accept faxes of the certification application, or original supporting documentation of years teaching experience.
 A fax of your initial New Jersey Certificate, in response to question number 11 on the certification application, will be accepted.
 Our fax number is: (856) 256-5624.

 If your application is complete, expect to receive your certificate from the NJ Department of Education six to eight weeks after after your degree and/or final grades have posted.
 Please note that we need to verify that you have graduated and/or completed all courses in a certificate program.

 Students must contact their College of Education academic advisors to request a letter of completion.
 All grades must be in before Rowan University will issue a letter of completion.

 Note to Undergraduates and Masters Candidates: Letters of Completion and/or Recommendations will not be submitted until degrees are posted.

 Post-Baccalaureate Students: Letters of Completion and/or Recommendations will not be submitted until grades are posted and program completion is verified by your advisor.

 Along with your resume and cover letter, it would be helpful if you included a copy of your PRAXIS test scores, any letters of recommendation you may have, and copies of any college/university transcripts.

 Yes.
-Rowan University’s Career and Academic Planning Center (CAP) hosts the Education Expo, which brings schools in New Jersey together with Rowan University students and alumni.
-For more information, visit The Cap Center.
+Rowan University’s Career Management Center (CMC) hosts the Education Expo, which brings schools in New Jersey together with Rowan University students and alumni.
+For more information, visit The Career Management Center.

-During your first year of teaching, a mentor and a support team are assigned to you.
+During your first year of teaching, you will be enrolled in the Provisional Teacher Program by your hiring district.
+You will be assigned a mentor and support team.
 Upon successful completion of your first year of full-time employment, your support team makes the recommendation to the state for permanent certification.